ueberhund/fargate-crash-course/2_Setup_a_new_app_with_blue_green_deploy/README.md

 7. Add 5000 to the port mapping and click the "Add" button at the bottom of the page
 8. Click the "Create" button

-Add a new version of the task
+## Add a new version of the task
 1. Click the "Create new revision" button
 2. Click the container and change the image to the V2 image URL from ECS
 3. Click the "Update" button and then the "Create" button

 You should now have 2 versions of the catnip task

-Now create a blue/green enabled cluster in ECS
+## Create a blue/green enabled cluster in ECS

 In the demo-cluster, create a new service to support our Blue/Green application
 1. Select Fargate as the launch type